siobhon-egan/thesisdownMU/README.md

 ```

+**6) Repeat!**

-5) Edit the individual chapter R Markdown files as you wish and then re-run step (4) again.
+Get writing and edit the individual chapter R Markdown files as you wish and then re-run step (5) again.